1. The atmosphere is the envelope of_____________.

 Explanation: Clouds, winds, rainfall, storms are found here.

-8. The upper boundary of the troposphere is called:
+8. The upper boundary of the troposphere is called_____________.

 A) Mesopause